Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Though, the time had come to use a monster of a different kind.
 May God forgive Arthur for what he was about to do.

 "Margaret...
-I think it’s time for that… contingency… we discussed."
+I think it’s time for that... contingency... we discussed."

 Margaret White gave a curt, somber nod and stood to leave the room.
 "Yes, Mister President.
 I’ll see to it," she said.